mpandav/ebx-sap-data-sync/README.md

-# Data Sychronisation between EBX and SAP using BusinessWorks
+# Data Sychronisation between EBX and SAP
 A Material Data synchronisation between MDM (EBX) and SAP R3 Systems using TIBCO BusinessWorks